chainspace/docs/content/30-consensus.md

 s.Broadcast.AddTransaction(txdata, fee)
 ```

-[DAVE TODO: check that code can actually run]
+[DAVE TODO: check that the above code can actually run]

 [TODO: build out a Blockmania HTTP API endpoint that can accept transactions and order them]